Tiger pistol shrimp: Habitat

-The tiger pistol shrimp dwells in sandy, muddy and detrital substratum in shallow waters until 20 m.
+The tiger pistol shrimp dwells in sandy, muddy and detrital substrata in shallow waters up to 20 m.

-The structure of the burrows made by A. bellulus, studied through resin casting, show the three-dimensional shape, and provide insight on the construction habits of the species.
+The structure of the burrows made by A. bellulus, studied through resin casting, shows the three-dimensional shape and provides insight into the construction habits of the species.

-A.bellulus rely on burrows for shelter and protection.
-In the beginning stage of construction, there is rapid growth in size and dimensions of the burrow.
-During this phase, A. bellulus shows no interest in feeding or resting, placing total priority in burrow formation.
+A.bellulus relies on burrows for shelter and protection.
+In the beginning stage of construction, there is rapid growth in the size and dimensions of the burrow.
+During this phase, A. bellulus shows no interest in feeding or resting, placing total priority on burrow formation.
 This characteristic is similar throughout many alpheid shrimp species.
-A. bellulus is highly vulnerable to predation without a burrow, especially during the initial stages of burrow development, due to their limited vision and dependence on tactile cues from partner gobiid fish.
+A. bellulus is highly vulnerable to predation without a burrow, especially during the initial stages of burrow development, due to its limited vision and dependence on tactile cues from partner gobiid fish.

 Burrows are reinforced with small pieces of shell and coral along the sides, preventing collapse.
 Sediment is constantly removed by A. bellulus to keep the internal burrow clean of settled deposits.
 Burrow production is also crucial to sediment cycling throughout the marine ecosystem, combining nutrients and debris along the seafloor.

 Feeding

-The tiger pistol shrimp is a carnivore, preying primarily on small invertebrates.
-It may also eat detritus and macroalgae, and will scavenge carcasses near its burrow.
-If it has formed a symbiotic relationship with a goby, the goby may bring it food.
-In aquaria, it is sometimes blamed for the death of fish, but it is very unlikely that it possesses the strength or willingness to attack fish for food.
-It can be fed many common foods given to aquarium shrimps, such as flakes, pellets, and most frozen foods, and will generally take prepared foods with no training required.
+The tiger pistol shrimp primarily feeds on small invertebrates, but may also consume detritus, macroalgae and animal carcasses found near its burrow.
+In symbiotic pairs, gobies have also been observed bringing food to the shrimp.
+Although tiger pistol shrimp are sometimes blamed for the deaths of fish in aquariums, they are generally considered unlikely to attack fish for food.
+In captivity, they readily accept a variety of prepared foods commonly given to aquarium shrimp, including flakes, pellets, frozen mysis shrimp, brine shrimp and finely chopped seafood.

 Behaviour

+Tiger pistol shrimp and gobies

-The tiger pistol shrimp lives in burrows in symbiosis with certain goby species such as Cryptocentrus cinctus, Amblyeleotris guttata or Stonogobiops yasha.
-The shrimp digs and maintains the burrows which are the dens for both animals, while the goby acts as a watchman, warning of danger the shrimp cannot see due to poor eyesight.
-Proven from a study, in an environment where goby fish and the tiger pistol shrimp are kept together, specifically in a tank, if there is no food source for the shrimp, the shrimp maintains its diet by consuming the feces of the goby fish from its burrow to survive.
-Hence, another example of their partnership.
+The tiger pistol shrimp lives in burrows in symbiosis with certain goby species such as Cryptocentrus cinctus, Amblyeleotris guttata, and Stonogobiops yasha.
+The shrimp digs and maintains the burrows used as dens by both animals, while the goby acts as a lookout and warns of danger the shrimp cannot easily detect because of its poor eyesight.

+A study of goby fish and tiger pistol shrimp kept together in a tank found that when no other food source was available, the shrimp survived by eating the feces of the goby fish from within the burrow.
+This behaviour provides another example of the close partnership between the two species.